Certificate in Research Administration

 How many hours/credits will it take to complete the Certificate?

 - Complete 22 hours of required coursework.
+We strongly recommend starting with Introduction to Research Administration.

 - Complete a minimum of 6 credits of elective coursework (each class = 1 credit).
 (Note: as of 9/1/21 CORE instituted a program change to move from counting hours to credits.
 This was necessary to update our systems for tracking completions.)